tsutterley/read-cryosat-2/doc/source/user_guide/polygon.rst

         Options:

-            `variables` reduce to a specific set of identifiers
+            `variables`: reduce to a specific set of identifiers

         Returns:

             `mpoly_obj`: shapely multipolygon object